 Died | 5 October 2014 (aged 55) Rome, Italy |

 That season, he started disastrously with a crash at Long Beach and a troubling series of accidents.
-Yet, after his Formula 1 debut with Alfa Romeo at the end of 1980, that team welcomed him back.
-Over two seasons, de Cesaris delivered some remarkable performances, including leading the first half of the Spa race in 1983 before encountering issues.
-After Alfa Romeo transitioned to Pavanello’s Euroracing in 1984, de Cesaris moved to the Ligier team, where his previous year’s discipline briefly lapsed.
+Yet, after his Formula 1 debut with Alfa Romeo for two races at the end of the 1980 season, alongside his F2 drivers, Alfa Romeo welcomed him back.
+Over two seasons, de Cesaris delivered some remarkable drives, including leading the first half of the Spa race in 1983 before encountering issues.
+After Alfa Romeo transitioned to Pavanello’s Euroracing in 1984, de Cesaris moved to the Ligier team, where his previous year’s success briefly lapsed.
 A dramatic crash in Austria in 1985 nearly ended his career, but he survived and continued racing.

-Never one to give up, de Cesaris led Minardi in 1986 but was often outshone by his teammate Nannini.
+Never one to give up, de Cesaris led Minardi in 1986 but was often outshone by his teammate Alessandro Nannini.
 He then moved to Brabham in 1987, displaying flashes of brilliance despite inconsistent performances.
 His tenure at Rial in 1988 included a commendable fourth-place finish in Detroit.
-His subsequent years at Dallara were marked by erratic displays, with his aggressive driving style often prevailing.
+His subsequent years at Dallara were marked by erratic drives, with his aggressive racing style often prevailing.

 De Cesaris’ career seemed to be winding down until Jordan picked him for their 1991 lineup.
 He excelled, nearly finishing second at Spa, and though not kept by Jordan, moved to Tyrrell in 1992 where he helped secure valuable points.
-However, by 1993, with Tyrrell struggling, the impressive de Cesaris of previous years was less visible.
+However, by 1993, with Tyrrell struggling, the impressive de Cesaris of previous years was seen less.

-After 14 seasons, he started 1994 without a team but returned briefly when Jordan’s Eddie Irvine was suspended.
+After 14 seasons, he started 1994 without a team but returned briefly for Jordan.
 A commendable fourth place in Monaco briefly revived his prospects, yet after finishing sixth in France, his Formula 1 journey concluded without further comebacks.

 Andrea de Cesaris Formula One World Championship career